kacostello/PyTorch-GAN-Package-With-Documentation/README.md

 If the user has no expreience with GANs, some experience with Python and opaque Machine Learning, or a GAN expert, this tool will be beneficial.

+The package design was built with three key features in mind: model building, model training, and model evaluation.
+For GAN structures that involve novel additions to previous designs, or require the manipulation of technical, subtle changes to the way training is conducted, the package can function as a tool kit for developers and researchers alike.

 ## Data Input
  - Accept numerical/tabular data: numpy matrix (2d) (rows = observations, columns = attributes)
  - If labeled with a class (0,n), another numpy array (1d) (integer index of the class, ie: 1, 2, 0, 3, ....).
 The size of this array must equal the number of rows in the matrix above